zenml-io/zenml/docs/book/mlops_stacks/alerters/overview.md

 description: Send automated alerts to chat services.
 ---

+- `What is it, what does it do`
+- `Why would you want to use it`
+- `When should you start adding this to your stack`
+- `Overview of flavors, tradeoffs, when to use which flavor (table)`

 # :speech_balloon: Send Automated Chat Alerts

 Many developer teams use real-time chat services like Slack for their